 A displaced fracture in a young patient is an orthopedic emergency, and early open reduction and internal fixation is necessary.
 In elderly patients, treatment options include open reduction and internal fixation or prosthetic replacement.

 Closed/Open Reduction and Internal Fixation

-Closed or open reduction and internal fixation is indicated in displaced fractures in young or physiologically young patients [for most patients <65 years of age].
-It is the most common surgical procedure performed in fracture of neck of femur.
+Closed or open reduction and internal fixation are indicated in displaced fractures in young or physiologically young patients [for most patients <65 years of age].
+It is the most common surgical procedure performed in fracture of neck of the femur.

 Following options are available in fracture fixation.

 Cannulated screw fixation